Louis Delmas

-Louis Delmas ([lwi dɛl.ma]; born April 12, 1987) is a former American football safety.
-He was drafted by the Detroit Lions in the second round of the 2009 NFL Draft.
+Louis Delmas ([lwi dɛl.ma]; born April 12, 1987) is a Haitian-born former professional American football safety.
+He was selected by the Detroit Lions in the second round of the 2009 NFL draft.
 He played college football at Western Michigan.
 He was also a member of the Miami Dolphins.

-Early years
+Early life

 Delmas is of Haitian descent.
 He was born in Delmas, a commune in the Port-au-Prince area in Haiti, on a street named Delmas 25 and moved to Miami, Florida at age 11.
 When he first arrived he did not speak any English.

-High school career

 Delmas played high school football at North Miami Beach High School in North Miami Beach, Florida.

 College career

 Delmas played college football at Western Michigan from 2005 to 2008.
 The Broncos made the 2008 Texas Bowl in his senior year but lost to Rice 38–14.
 Delmas was named to the All-MAC Defensive First-team in 2008 and played in the 2009 Senior Bowl All-Star game.